Building Gaim-Encryption on Windows

 Ooh, you're really gonna build it yourself!
 Cool...

-Start with the Gaim building instructions here.
+Start with the Pidgin building instructions here.

-Put the Gaim-Encryption source release into gaim/plugins.
+Put the Pidgin-Encryption source release into pidgin/plugins.

 Build/install it:

-cd ~/gaim/plugins/encrypt
+cd ~/pidgin/plugins/encrypt

 make -f Makefile.mingw install